 2. Review and Update Your Messaging to Potential Candidates

-Times have changed, particularly over the last year.
-Make sure the messaging on your career page reflects what you want your recruits to know about your company, as well as what candidates typically want to know about what you do.
-This can be everything from what your startup’s values are, to details on your immediate and future work environment (remote, hybrid, in-office?) right down to the kind of team building you do or the Slack channels you’ve built to interact with the humans behind the roles or even, like us, include a link to a custom Spotify playlist to really show candidates what your team is like.
+This can be everything from what your startup’s values are, to details on your immediate and future work environment (remote, hybrid, in-office?), right down to team building and Slack channels.
+Or, like us, include a link to a custom Spotify playlist to really show candidates what your team is like.

 3. Follow Up With New Hires For Feedback About Your Interview Process